Highpoint2000/PSTRotator/README.md

 ![image](https://github.com/user-attachments/assets/53cf0f0a-bceb-48cd-957f-34bf824be87d)

-## Version 1.3 (only works from webserver version 1.2.6 !!!)
+## Version 1.4 (only works from webserver version 1.2.6 !!!)

+- using the TCP protocol for PSTRotator communication
-- simplified installation
+- new layout
-- checking and automatic installation of required node.js modules
-- interactive control by clicking on the desired number of degrees (only for admins!)

 ## Installation notes: